-Development means new construction or building alterations that would normally require approval by Port Metro Vancouver, including container storage, and any change of use on a site that may result in additional impacts to the residential community.
+Development means new construction or building alterations that would normally require approval by the Vancouver Fraser Port Authority, including container storage, and any change of use on a site that may result in additional impacts to the residential community.

 6. NOTES/LINKS TO OTHER DOCUMENTS